 For more information, including a full list of deductions and exemptions, visit this Taiwanese Government article.

 The Taiwanese system is unique when compared to other countries systems.
 To ensure your company is capable of helping employees through the taxation process, feel free to reach out to NNRoad.
 Our experts are more than happy to guide your company through the entire market-entry process in Taiwan.

-This is the second installment of our three-part “How to Hire Employees in Taiwan” series.
+This is the second installment of our three-part “Hiring Employees in Taiwan” series.
 In part three, we will be covering employee benefits, time-off, and termination.
 You don’t want to miss out so stay tuned for more insight about hiring quality employees in Taiwan!

 Thank you to our trusted partner, HROne, for the information in this article.